CUBRID/cubrid-manual/en/admin/admin_utils.rst

         Trying to change the key from the key (index: 0) to the key (index: 2)..
         SUCCESS: The key has been changed from the key (index: 0) to the key (index: 2)

     To change the key set on the database, a user must first create a key to be set by the \\-\\-generate-new-key option.
-The user can create a new key to change, or create multiple keys in advance, and change the key according to their own security plans.
+The user can create a new key to change, or create multiple keys in advance for changing the key according to their own security plans.

 The following table shows [options] available with the cubrid tde utility.